Farming and Rural Industries 100AD – 1900AD

 The history of the North-East’s heavy industry often overshadows the major rural industries like lead mining and, of course, agriculture, but in all but the last 300 years, farming has been the most important source of employment in the region.

 Farming had been undertaken in the region since Neolithic times and the ancient people often practised Transhumance – moving livestock from upland to valley according to season – was practised by ancient Britons and Norwegian Vikings.
-Circular sheep folds in Weardale dating from the 13th Century show this practice continued in later periods.
+Circular sheep folds in Weardale dating from the thirteenth century show this practice continued in later periods.

 Anglo-Saxon farmers preferred lowland farms and villages, which they called ‘tons’ and ‘hams’.
 The Danes called them ‘bys’.
 Girsby, near Darlington, means ‘pig farm village’ and demonstrates that some farms specialised.
 In medieval times monasteries dominated the agriculture, particularly in Yorkshire where Fountains Abbey owned 15,000 sheep.